Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   https://jacajack.github.io/liblightmodbus/
 ```

-To program the PICO, you have to unsure that the PICO is connected to the PC and is in the mode USB Mass Storage Device Mode.
+To program the PICO, you have to unsure that the PICO is connected to the PC and is in the mode USB Mass Storage Device mode.
+It can also program the PICO using the serial wire Debug port.
+In our case, we will use the usb mode.

 This mode indicats that the micro controller is ready to be programed.